ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The operator selects a CA.
 * In the background, the ACME client contacts the CA and requests that it issue a certificate for the intended domain name(s).
+* The CA verifies that the client controls the requested domain name(s).
 * Once the CA is satisfied, the certificate is issued and the ACME client automatically downloads and installs it, potentially notifying the operator via email, SMS, etc.